Good Jobs for People With Criminal Records & How to Get Them

 In fact, some reforms are already underway.
 For example:

 - Many states and municipalities have passed "ban-the-box" laws that make it illegal for employers in the public sector to include questions about criminal arrests or convictions on their job applications.
 In a few regions, that ban also extends to private employers.
-In addition, President Obama has ordered federal agencies to ban the box on their employment applications.
+In addition, former-President Obama introduced regulations that "banned the box" on employment applications for federal agencies.
 And a few of America's largest private employers have voluntarily decided to remove such questions from their applications.

 - Other types of "fair-chance" hiring laws have also been enacted in some regions.
 They include laws that allow job applicants to review the background checks that are performed on them for accuracy, prohibit the practice of asking about arrests that never lead to convictions, and give applicants the opportunity to share evidence of their rehabilitation.